Kaz-bits/Research-automated-projects/README.md

-# Proyecto: Factores de transcripción.
+## Proyecto: Factores de transcripción.
 LAB-103, FQ, UNAM
-#### En este repositorio se encuentran los datos y scripts necesarios para relizar el análisis de los factores de transcripción de _Arabidopsis thaliana_. el análisis inicial se realizó empleando *Bash*, posteriormente *R* y finalmente en *Python*.
-No es necesario ejecutar los scripts de *Bash*.
+### This repository stores all the needed information to replicate the *Arabidopsis thaliana* proteome database and transcription factors database.

-## Contacto
+## Contact
-cesarponce.csp@outlook.com
+Issues with this repository, please send them via email: cesarponce.csp@outlook.com